balena-io-experimental/balena-migrate/README.md

 When migrating Raspberry PI devices you can use the unmodified image, that you have downloaded from the dashboard.

 On intel-based devices you will have downloaded a flasher image that can not be used directly with *balena-migrate*.
-Please read the next section: 'Extracting the balenaOS image and grub config from a Flasher Image' to extract your balenaOS image and grub config file.
+Please read the next section [Extracting the balenaOS image and grub config from a Flasher Image](#Extracting the balenaOS image and grub config from a Flasher Image) to extract your balenaOS image and grub config file.

 The image you downloaded is typically zip compressed.
 Internally balena-migrate works with the gzip format to be able